taw27/MemoryMatchingGame/README.md

 # Memory Game Project (Udacity Front End Project 3)
----

 ## Table of Contents

 * [Description](#description)
 * [Running Instructions](#running-instructions)
 * [Playin Instructions](#playing-instructions)
----

 ## Description

 A timed game, where users match 8 pairs of cards in a grid and are given a star rating based on the number of moves they took to complete it.
----

 ## Running-instructions

 1. Download the project
 2. Open the index.html file
----

 ## Playing-instructions

-** _Notes: * Each move consist of two card clicks
+ _Notes:_  + _Each move consist of two card clicks_
-           * The move count and the star rating can be located at the top left of game grid
+           + _The move count and the star rating can be located at the top left of game grid_
-           * The star ratings decrease by 1 afte2 10 moves, 15 moves and 19 moves
+           + _The star ratings decrease by 1 afte2 10 moves, 15 moves and 19 moves_
-           * The timer can be located at the top of the game grid once the game starts_**
+           + _The timer can be located at the top of the game grid once the game starts_

 1. Click the play button located in the top right of the game grid
 2. Wait for the cards to be revealed